 To conclude, the use of SMT has decrease run times by 24%, whereas additional optimization done in the framework of this application support brought an additional 16% of reduction.
-Then, this optimization work consitutes a strong benefit for the user of Gysela application.
-Modifications has been included in the production code in January of 2016.
-The amount of core-hours consumed in 2016 on machines that have Hyper-threading/SMT activated was 40 millions for Gysela code.
-One can estimate that this application support has saved at least 6.4 millions of core-hours in 2016 and direct SMT use has saved 9.6 millions of core-hours.
+Then, this optimization work consitutes a strong benefit for the user of GYSELA application.
+Modifications has been included in the production code in the Q1 of 2016.
+The positive impact is illustrated by the third column (2017-03-14) of Table 13.
+Compared to the first column (2015-11-24), restitution time has been reduced by 30% on this small case (this also the case on larger configurations).
+This work on SMT and loadbalancing contribute largely to this improvement.
+The amount of core-hours consumed in 2016 on machines that have Hyper-threading/SMT activated was 40 millions for GYSELA code.
+One can estimate that this application support has saved at least 6.4 millions of core-hours in year 2016 and direct SMT use has saved 9.6 millions of core-hours within the same year.